FY26-FY27 General Operating Support for Midsized Organizations

 Application information

-• A mission that centers arts, culture, and/or creativity.
+- A mission that focuses on art, culture, and/or heritage.

 Applicants must be one of the following:

-• Local Arts Agencies are officially designated by a local government to provide art services to the public on behalf of the local government.
+- Local Arts Agency (must be officially designated to provide art services on behalf of the local government.)

 Who is not eligible?